lightbend/fdp-sample-applications/apps/killrweather/README.md

 dcos marathon pod add killrweather-loader/src/main/resources/killrweatherloaderDocker.json
 ```

 The loader writes everything directly to Kafka.
-The two provided clients are alternative, which listen for connections and then write to Kafak.
+The two provided clients are alternative, which listen for connections and then write to Kafka.
 Here is how you would run them, although you don't need them if you're running the loader:

 ```bash
 dcos marathon app add killrweather-grpclient/src/main/resources/killrweatherGRPCClientDocker.json